Haunt-o/AI-Dungeon-Context-Language/README.md

 !!!${Your name?}::${Your gender?}::${Your age?}
 ```

-You can put this anywhere in your context, as long as it's on its own line.
+You can put this anywhere in your memory, as long as it's on its own line.

 &nbsp;